High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Convex Estimation via Nuclear Norm Regularization

-On the other hand, although the SN regularizer in \eqref{eq:SN_norm} suffers from inefficiency due to the imbalance of one-mode matricizations, it has the attractive feature of simultaneously enforcing the low-rankness across all modes of the tensor $\cm{A}$, and thus is more efficient than its counterpart which considers only one single one-mode matricization, say, $\|\cm{A}_{(1)}\|_*$.
-Similarly, if we can enforce the approximate low-rankness across all possible square matricizations of $\cm{A}$, the estimation performance may be further improved upon $\cm{\widehat{A}}_{\textup{MN}}$.
+On the other hand, although the SN regularizer in \eqref{eq:SN_norm} suffers from inefficiency due to the imbalance of one-mode matricizations, it has the attractive feature of simultaneously encouraging low-rankness across all modes of $\cm{A}$, and thus is more efficient than its counterpart which considers only one single one-mode matricization, say, $\|\cm{A}_{(1)}\|_\textup{nuc}$.
+Similarly, if we can encourage low-rankness across all possible square matricizations of $\cm{A}$, the estimation performance may be further improved upon $\cm{\widehat{A}}_{\textup{MN}}$.
 This motivates us to propose a new regularization approach in the next subsection.

+\begin{remark} Since our statistical theory is non-asymptotic, the dimensions $p_i$'s, approximate or exact Tucker ranks such as $r_q^{(i)}$'s in Theorem \ref{thm:SN}, and any other quantities appearing in the error bounds are all allowed to diverge to infinity.
+Our results show how these quantities explicitly affect the error bounds.
+However, for simplicity of understanding the convergence rates, one may assume that $\alpha_\textup{RSC}$, $M_1$ and $M_2$ are fixed; see Table \ref{table1}.
+For example, it is common to assume that $0<c\leq \lambda_{\min}(\bm{\Sigma_e})\leq \lambda_{\max}(\bm{\Sigma_e})\leq C$.
+In addition, when the spectral radius of $\cm{A}^*_{[S_2]}$ is bounded away from one, it can be shown that $\mu_{\min}(\mathcal{A})$ is also bounded away from zero. \end{remark}